Almost every weekend, there is a festival or celebration around the Island. These are some of the biggest and most popular.

 End of November – Jayuya

 This festival celebrates Puerto Rico's indigenous roots and the influence of Taíno culture and traditions.
-The town of Jayuya was named after one of the big caciques, or chiefs, that lived on the island when the Spanish arrived in the 1500s and where Taíno hieroglyphs were found carved into a giant boulder.
+The town of Jayuya was named after one of the big caciques, or chiefs, that lived on the Island when the Spanish arrived in the 1500s and where Taíno hieroglyphs were found carved into a giant boulder.
 The Taínos were eradicated by the Spanish but their influence is still present in Puerto Rican culture.
-Jayuya also contains the highest peak in Puerto Rico, some of the best coffee plantations on the island, a moonshine distillery, and a hot air balloon.
+Jayuya also contains the highest peak in Puerto Rico, some of the best coffee plantations on the Island, a moonshine distillery, and a hot air balloon.
 Getting there is tricky but worth the trip!

-December 24th – all over the island
+December 24 – all over the Island

 During Christmas Eve, known as Nochebuena, people gather with their families and friends to eat lechón and arroz con gandules (roast pork and rice with pigeon peas), drink coquito (like eggnog but coconut-based), and sing trullas (Christmas songs usually accompanied by drums, maracas, and güiros).
-If you're a visitor to the island, most tourism services will be operating on the 24th, and in the evening many hotels and restaurants offer special Christmas dinners.
+If you're a visitor to the Island, most tourism services will be operating on the 24th, and in the evening many hotels and restaurants offer special Christmas dinners.

 This festival commemorates the Día de los Santos Inocentes, the Puerto Rican version of April's Fools.
 In the town of Hatillo, it's called the Festival of Masks and features people dressing up in colorful and elaborate costumes for a parade with equally outlandish floats crossing through the town.